-5.2 Relief and Meal Breaks
+5.3 Relief and Meal Breaks

-Employees working less than five (5) hours on a shift shall be permitted one (1) paid rest break of fifteen (15) minutes.

-Employees working five (5) or more hours on a shift shall be permitted two (2) paid rest breaks of fifteen (15) minutes in the first and the second half of a shift.

-Employees working six (6) or more hours on a shift shall be permitted one (1) paid rest break of fifteen (15) minutes and one (1) paid lunch break of thirty (30) minutes.
+- (a) Employees working less than four hours on a shift are not eligible for a paid break. - (b) Employees working less than five hours on a shift shall be permitted one paid rest break of 15 minutes. - (c) Employees working five or more hours on a shift shall be permitted two paid rest breaks of 15 minutes in the first and the second half of a shift. - (d) Employees working six or more hours on a shift shall be permitted one paid rest break of 15 minutes and one paid lunch break of 30 minutes.

-Employees working a shift of seven (7) hours or greater shall be entitled to two (2) fifteen (15) minute paid rest breaks, and one (1) thirty (30) minute paid lunch break at midday.

-Such breaks may be taken on the premises if necessary to maintain the staff/child ratio.
+- (e) Employees working a shift of seven hours or greater shall be entitled to two 15 minute paid rest breaks, and one 30 minute paid lunch break at midday. - (f) Employees working a shift of nine hours or more shall be entitled to three 15 minute paid rest breaks (the third rest break to be taken during the last three hours of the shift) and one 30 minute paid lunch break at midday. - (g) Such breaks may be taken on the premises if necessary to maintain the staff/child ratio.

-5.3 Staff Meetings and Administrative Time
+5.4 Staff Meetings and Administrative Time

-On an annual accrual basis, each centre has access to twenty (20) hours per month outside regular working hours for staff meetings and administrative time.
+On an annual accrual basis, each centre has access to at least 15 hours per month and may access up to 20 hours, per month, outside regular working hours for staff meetings and administrative time.
+The Director will distribute the time to individual centres based on age groupings, program specific requirements and ratios.
 This annual accrual must be exhausted by March 31st annually.
 The Senior Early Childhood Educator shall direct the allocation of the time.